pubkey/rxdb/docs-src/docs/reactivity.md

 RxDB allows you to pass a custom reactivity factory on [RxDatabase](./rx-database.md) creation so that you can easily access values wrapped with your custom datatype in a convenient way.

-## Adding a custom reactivity factory
+## Adding a custom reactivity factory (in angular projects)

-So get custom reactivity objects out of RxDB, you have to pass a `RxReactivityFactory` during database creation.
+If you have an angular project, to get custom reactivity objects out of RxDB, you have to pass a `RxReactivityFactory` during database creation.
 The `RxReactivityFactory` has the `fromObservable()` method that creates your custom reacitvity object based on an observable and an initial value.

 For example to use signals in angular, you can use the angular [toSignal](https://angular.io/api/core/rxjs-interop/toSignal) function: